Table of Contents

 Yes, you can set different prices for different customers in WooCommerce.
 This feature isn’t built into WooCommerce core, but with a plugin like WooCommerce Dynamic Pricing and Discount Rules, it’s entirely possible to create pricing rules based on user roles, specific customers, location, cart contents, purchase history, and more.

-Charging different prices for different customers is an important strategy for B2B and B2C stores that sell wholesale buyers, VIP customers, loyalty programs, or region-specific pricing.
+Setting different prices for different customers is an important strategy for B2B and B2C stores that sell wholesale buyers, VIP customers, loyalty programs, or region-specific pricing.

 What is role based pricing for WooCommerce?

-Role-based pricing in WooCommerce means charging different prices for the same product depending on the user role of the customer.
+Role-based pricing in WooCommerce means setting different prices for the same product depending on the user role of the customer.
 With this model, you assign a role to each user, like: customer (default WooCommerce role), subscriber, wholesale_customer, vip_client, or any custom role you create.
 Then, based on their role, you apply different pricing rules to your products.

 Role-based pricing empowers you to customize pricing to customer cohorts — think: wholesalers, VIPs, or members — without needing to manage separate stores.